zameer-hoosain/fsm_dfa_and_regex/presentation.md

 # String processing with DFAs

 - Deterministic Finite Automata (DFA) are simple Finite State Machines
+- They are deterministic because they can only transition to one state for a given input.
+  - Differ from NFAs in thie respect
 - In a DFA a system can only exist in a single state at a time
 - Each DFA has 5 essential properties:
   - `Q` - A finite set of all states